 With all the prep work behind you, the big moving day will arrive eventually.
 If you’re anything like me, you’ll be a giant ball of stress on the day of the move so having a game plan for how to handle your cats day of will help all involved make it through a long day.

 Bonus moving tip: if you can, hire movers.
 I’ve hired movers for my last few moves and holy cats was it worth every penny.
-For those local to Minneapolis, I’ve had excellent experiences with the Move Crew so you should check them out.
+Keeping your own stress low will help your cat feel secure.

 You have two general strategies for managing your cats during the actual move itself (and I have one that I clearly favor): managing them while in your current home or having them stay somewhere else.